 Nancy Lane is a Visiting Research Scholar in the Institute for Behavioral Health at Brandeis University’s Heller School.
-Previously, she served as Senior Vice President for Population Health Management at Vanderbilt University Medical Center, where she develops and supports population health activities within the Vanderbilt Health Affiliates Network.
+Previously, she served as Senior Vice President for Population Health Management at Vanderbilt University Medical Center, where she developed and supported population health activities within the Vanderbilt Health Affiliates Network.
 Prior to joining Vanderbilt in 2015, Dr. Lane was Chief Executive Officer for ValueOptions’ Massachusetts Behavioral Health Partnership (MBHP), where she was responsible for the direction and operation of the statewide Medicaid behavioral health contract for the Primary Care Clinician (PCC) Plan.
 Prior to her joining MBHP in 1997 as Chief Operating Officer, she served in a number of management positions at several managed care organizations including CNR Health and American Psych Management.
 Before entering the managed care industry, Dr. Lane worked on deinstitutionalization and community development efforts at St Elizabeth’s Hospital in Washington, DC, and also for the American Psychological Association.

 ELIZABETH B. McCALLUM, Esq. | BakerHostetler